-As expense ratios are calculated based on the SICAV's audited accounts as at 31 December 2018, expense ratios are not available for Classes launched after 31 December 2018.
+As expense ratios are calculated based on the SICAV's audited accounts as at 31 December 2020, expense ratios are not available for Classes launched after 31 December 2020.

-20. Expense ratios are presented on an annualised basis as these Classes have been launched for less than a year as at 31 December 2018.

-- 21. There is no benchmark for the Asia Sustainable Bond Fund as there is currently no suitable market index reflecting the investment approach and the Investment Manager is not bound to a benchmark in managing the Sub-Fund. - 22.
+- 20. Expense ratios are presented on an annualised basis as these Classes have been launched for less than a year as at 31 December 2020. - 21.
+There is no benchmark for the Asia Sustainable Bond Fund as there is currently no suitable market index reflecting the investment approach and the Investment Manager is not bound to a benchmark in managing the Sub-Fund. - 22.
 There is no benchmark for the Asia Real Estate Multi Asset Income Fund as there is currently no suitable market index reflecting the investment focus and approach of the Asia Real Estate Multi Asset Income Fund. - 23.
-There is no benchmark for the Fixed Maturity Bond Fund as there is currently no suitable market index reflecting the investment approach and the Investment Manager is not bound to a benchmark in managing the Sub-Fund.
+There is no benchmark for the Fixed Maturity Bond Fund as there is currently no suitable market index reflecting the investment approach and the Investment Manager is not bound to a benchmark in managing the Sub-Fund. - 24.
+There is no benchmark for the Capital Reserve Fund as there is currently no suitable market index reflecting the investment approach and the Investment Manager is not bound to a benchmark in managing the Sub-Fund.